 ADMIN

 The Admin page (available for the Reseller accounts) allows you to add new customers or edit existing ones and manage their licensing options.
 You can add/delete Home Batch Keys (if they are activated on your reseller account).
-The Customers menu displays a list of all your customers and details such as ID, Name, Type, License Type, SPLA License, Active Clients, Purchased Licenses.
-In this section, you can add a new customer and you can also generate a CSV report that includes the list of all customers:
+The Customers menu displays a list of all your customers and details such as ID, Name, Type, License Type, SPLA License, Device, Purchased Licenses.
+In this section, you can add a new customer and you can also generate a CSV report that includes the list of all customers (the CSV report will be populated with all the customers that have activity/have active clients):

 Name - specify the name of the new customer;